adambelko/adambelko/README.md

 ## Hi there 👋

-I'm a Front End Developer with a passion for always learning something new.
+I'm a Software Engineer with a passion for always learning something new.

 -   Currently learning React and Ruby